Last Updated On

-Do you remember what I shared in my previous post about asking the right questions about plant parts?
+Do you remember what I shared in my previous article about asking the right questions about plant parts?

-Here are a list of questions that I need to ask in order to begin my thought process:
+Here is a list of questions that we need to ask in order to begin our thought process:

-- Would the plant be able to bear fruits?
+- Is the plant be able to bear fruits?

 - If the plant is unable to bear fruits, how does it reproduce?

 - What are some examples of these plants?